anthonydouc/Route-Opt-Travelling-Santa/README.md

 # Route-opt
 This repository contains a python package for solving Kaggle's Travelling Santa problem https://www.kaggle.com/competitions/traveling-santa-2018-prime-paths/overview.
-The package is created in fufillment of Coles Data Scientist Candidate analytical task.

 All underlying modelling code is stored in the folder `routeopt` (also a python package).